uw-cmg/StructOpt/docs/job_manager.rst

 2. ``optimizer``: This is a string of the optimizer file used for the calculation.
 These files can be found in the ``structopt/optimizers`` folder.
 Upon run, a copy of this script is placed insde of the ``calcdir`` directory and accessed from there.

-3. ``StructOpt_parameters``: This is a dictionary object that should mirror the input file you are trying to submit
+3. ``structopt_parameters``: This is a dictionary object that should mirror the input file you are trying to submit

 4. ``submit_parameters``: This dictionary holds the submit parameters.
 These will be specific to the queue system in use.
 In this example, we specify the the submission system, queue, number of nodes, number of cores, and walltime.